Mike Allen’s history with Blaine County and Geary goes all the way back to his schooling, when he graduated from Geary High School in 1989.

-Hicks, of Geary, is running for the Democratic nomination in Tuesday’s primary election against Mike Allen, also of Geary.
+He will face Darryl Hicks in Tuesday’s Democratic primary.
 The winner fill face Republican incumbent Melba Nance in the Nov.
 2 general election.